-Hurricane Lane weaker but still pummels Hawaii with rain
+Flash flooding as Hurricane Lane pummels Hawaii with rain

 Employees of the Sheraton Waikiki resort on the famed beach filled up sandbags as shuttered stores stacked them against the bottom of their glass windows to prepare for heavy rain, flash flooding and damaging surf on Oahu, the most populated island.

-The hurricane, with winds from 111 to 129 mph, was expected to move close to or over portions of the main islands later on Thursday or Friday, bringing dangerous surf of 20ft and a storm surge of up to 4ft, forecasters said.
+The hurricane, with winds from 111 to 129 mph, was expected to move close to or over portions of the main islands on Friday, bringing dangerous surf of 20ft and a storm surge of up to 4ft, forecasters said.

 The National Weather Service said the storm has weakened to a Category 3 but can still cause major damage.